 In comparison, a datacenter-based VPN will give a data center IP connected to a cloud service provider, not backed by a local/regional ISP.
 Therefore, appearing as a legitimate, organic user is more difficult and lowers the trustworthiness from the sites you visit, potentially resulting in blocks.

 Peer-to-peer (P2P) systems form the essence of residential VPN services.
 Users agree to be a part of a residential VPN pool by sharing their own internet connection and IP address with the provider in exchange for using a verified IP address from anywhere in the world.

 In a peer-to-peer system, you plug into a global network of nodes run by people voluntarily.
 Servers worldwide combine their traffic and communicate using a peer-to-peer network.
 P2P networks (and P2P software) allow two devices (and therefore, two people) to communicate directly, without necessitating a third party to ensure it happens.
 In a P2P network, every device acts as a server to connect to the internet.
-Combined with blockchain technology, these servers can then act as VPNs.
+These servers can then act as VPNs.
 All servers are paid for providing the VPN service and keeping the network powered and safe.

 Mysterium VPN has a similar structure for its decentralized residential VPN service.
 Peer-to-peer infrastructure transforms the traditional role of a server.
 A web user is both a server and a client instead of a node.
 (The user’s computer or device technically acts as the node.)

 Currently, with Mysterium VPN, you can access over 20,000 nodes (i.e., residential IP addresses) from over 135 countries.